 The LTB and the HRTO are just two tribunals within a group of eight tribunals that known as the Social Justice Tribunals of Ontario (SJTO).
 Altogether, the tribunals within the SJTO resolve about 100,000 matters each year.

-The Landlord and Tenant Board (the "LTB") hears most issues in dispute involving the relationship between residential landlords and their tenants as governed...Learn More
+Services for Landlords or Tenants Within Landlord Tenant Board Proceedings The Landlord and Tenant Board (the "LTB") hears most issues in dispute involving...Learn More

 In Ontario, the Human Rights Code, R.S.O.
 1990, c.
 H.19 prescribes a variety of activity concerns constituting as unlawful discrimination within...Learn More